CodexThe Practice

 Practicing The Bond

 The Bond is practiced in every interaction with other people.
-And in every moment you remember why this matters.
+It is the discipline that turns individual clarity into shared work.

 When Discourse Becomes Combat.
 The other person is hostile.
 They are attacking your motives, not your arguments.
 The instinct is to respond in kind.